Partnership Residence & Parent Category Visa NZ Requirements

-You want to sponsor a family member or Partner.
+You want to sponsor a family member or partner?

-Application under the Family category
+Partnership Visa NZ: Application under the family category

 Your partner must be eligible to sponsor you, meaning that they must be able to prove their immigration standards and meet certain character requirements.